flpmat/ltsp-cluster-openvz/README.md

 LTSP-Cluster is a set of LTSP plugins and client-side tools that allows you to deploy and centrally manage large numbers of thin-clients.
 It allows you to run thousands of thin-clients that are able to connect to a load-balanced cluster of GNU/Linux and-or Microsoft Windows terminal servers.

 Some of the LTSP-Cluster Features are:
 Central Configuration web interface
 Load balanced thin clients across multiple servers Complete autologin support with account creation
-Store hardware information for all clients in the control center In this tutorial, basic setup of LTSP-Cluster will be installed.
-For this purpose, we will use VirtualBox where two x86_64/amd64 Ubuntu servers are configured: the first one will be the root server and the second one the application server.
+Store hardware information for all clients in the control center

+In this tutorial, a basic setup of LTSP-Cluster will be installed.
+For this purpose, we will use VirtualBox where one x86_64/amd64 Ubuntu servers are configured as both the root server and application server.

 Upfront to this tutorial, you must set a host network.
 Go to File > Host Network Manager > Create and set vboxnet0 like the image below:

-vboxnet0
+VHOST IMAGE

 Now, create one VirtualBox machine with one network interface connected to NAT and another network interface host-only.

-## Host installation
+# Host installation

 Install Ubuntu server (select the OpenSSH server role if you want SSH access).
 Once installed, reboot and make sure your system is up to date:
 ```
 sudo apt-get update && sudo apt-get dist-upgrade
 ```

-### Installing OpenVZ on Ubuntu 14.04
+## Installing OpenVZ on Ubuntu 14.04

 Switch to root user:
 ```